Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Normalization/Group14_Final_Project.md

 SCBN builds off another normalization method known as HTN, which is based on the hypothesis testing framework.
 HTN uses available knowledge of housekeeping genes, to calculate an optimal scaling factor.
 Using the same principles, SCBN utilizes the available knowledge of conserved orthologous genes for different species to derive the normalization scaling factor.
 SCBN assumes that a set of conserved orthologous genes between species is known in advance, and calculates the optimal scaling factor by minimizing the deviation between the empirical and nominal type I errors.

-Tools to implement SCBN include an R package named “SCBN”, which is freely available at http://www.bioconductor.org/packages/devel/bioc/html/SCBN.html.[3]
+Tools to implement SCBN include an R package named “SCBN”, which is freely available at http://www.bioconductor.org/packages/devel/bioc/html/SCBN.html. <sup>[3]</sup>

 ### 2.5 SCnorm<a name="25"></a>
 SCnorm is a method of normalization that uses quantile regression to estimate the dependence of transcript expression on sequencing depth for every gene.
-Quantile regression is similar to linear regression, but instead of finding the slope of all the data points, quantile regression breaks up the data points into x quantiles and determines the slope of the data points in each of these quartiles.[4]
+Quantile regression is similar to linear regression, but instead of finding the slope of all the data points, quantile regression breaks up the data points into x quantiles and determines the slope of the data points in each of these quartiles. <sup>[4]</sup>

     Workflow:
         1. Starting K = 1, where K represents the number of clusters.
 The equation is shown below: